Track MCP LogoTrack MCP

 CLI Commands

-CLI commands use kebab-case.
+All tools are also available as CLI commands using kebab-case.
 Run --help for details (e.g., mcp-aws-sso login --help).

 • login: Authenticates via AWS SSO (--no-launch-browser).
 Ex: mcp-aws-sso login.